rpgreview/papersandpaychecks/cow-orkers.md

 **Notes About Borderlands**

+The PC Workers in "Keep Our Borderlands" have just joined a medium-sized family-owned publishing house with some fifty employees.

 The whole place is well organised for security and logistics.
 Despite the description work here is carried out at pace that doesn't damage quality of work.
 "More haste, less speed" is a proverb that owner Castel Border expresses with the sort of regularity that his wife may one day make a claim for justifiable homicide.
 It is, indeed, his entire business logic.
 Eschewing any desire to expand the business, happy with the stable and existing distribution lines for thirty years, using the same printers, the same warehousing company, and many of the same authors.
 Indeed, there is a mind-numbing sense of sameness about the place.
 Fortunately, there have bene equipment upgrades, courtesy of the recommendations of the younger son, Leoland Border.

 The main non-player characters of Borderlands publishing house are Castel Border, Stellan Border, Leoland Border, and Seneca Philosophus.
 Castel Border is the silver-haired, pin-striped suit, elderly, cantankerous, and yet quite clever owner of the business.
 Now in his seventies, he inherited the business from his father and has kept the ship steady, "steady she goes" is yet another of his annoying pearls of wisdom that will be recited several times a day.
 His two sons are Stellan Border and Leoland Border with the main inheritence of the store almost certainly going to Stellan.
 Castel has the role of general manager.